 When I'm not studying formal models of collective decision making, I knit and solve crossword puzzles.
 This one was particularly nice and cleverly constructed.

-In June 2018, I am co-organising a Master of Logic (MoL) research project on Judgment Aggregation.
+I'm currently co-organising a student seminar on Algorithmic Game Theory.
+In June 2018, I co-organised a Master of Logic (MoL) research project on Judgment Aggregation.
 I was the teaching assistant for the MoL/AI course on Game Theory in Spring 2017 and 2018.
 I was also the teaching assistant for the course on Computational Social Choice in Spring 2017.

 Sirin Botan, Umberto Grandi and Laurent Perrussel.
 Multi-Issue Opinion Diffusion under Constraints.
 In Proceedings of the 7th International Workshop on Computational Social Choice (COMSOC), 2018. (pdf)